shaliulab/idtrackerai/docs/source/quickstart_kivy.rst

 Quickstart
 ==========

-In this section we explain how to start tracking a video with idtracker.ai v3.
-For more information about the different functionalities of the system go to the :doc:`./GUI_explained` section.
+In this section we explain how to start tracking a video with idtracker.ai.
+For more information about the different functionalities of the system go to the :doc:`./GUI_explained` section or check the Supplementary Material in [1]_.
 Please read the notes in italics to get advice about how to set the parameters to track the sample videos with good performance levels.